therightstuff/aws-cdk-js-dev-guide/README.md

 - `simple`: a stateless function
 - `layer`: a function that uses packages in a lambda layer
-- `documentdb`: a function with handlers for storing and retrieving data
+- `dynamodb`: a function with handlers for storing and retrieving data
   - NOTE: `timeToLiveAttribute` has been used in the example to set a TTL on test data.
 Remove this attribute for persistent data.